Register for an account to access the Common Platform case management system in early adopter criminal courts.

 2. Email the completed spreadsheet to CJSCCbusinesschange@justice.gov.uk

 If you are unable to use MS Excel, there is a CSV version of the spreadsheet available:

-The Common Platform is supplied to organisations in accordance with these Terms & Conditions (T&Cs) contained within it.
-Signatories to these T&Cs confirm that they are fully aware of responsibilities in relation to the use of the Common Platform.
+The Common Platform is supplied to organisations in accordance with these terms and conditions contained within it.
+Signatories to these terms and conditions confirm that they are fully aware of responsibilities in relation to the use of the Common Platform.
 In particular, they confirm that:

 Users in the organisation they represent have a legitimate need to use the Common Platform.

-Users in their organisation will comply with Data Protection Legislation including (without limitation and to the extent applicable) the Data Protection Act 2018 and General Data Protection Regulations and the Law Enforcement Directive, relevant privacy regulations (including ICO codes of conduct) and all professional codes of conduct by which we are bound and that all information transmitted through the Common Platform is treated accordingly.
+Users in their organisation will comply with data protection legislation including (without limitation and to the extent applicable): the Data Protection Act 2018, General Data Protection Regulations (GDPR) and the Law Enforcement Directive; relevant privacy regulations (including ICO codes of conduct); and all professional codes of conduct by which we are bound and that all information transmitted through the Common Platform is treated accordingly.
 They acknowledge that any breach of these provisions may result in their organisation’s access to the Common Platform being suspended or terminated.